 Keeping Culinary Traditions Alive

-Chef Joseph “JJ” Johnson is in good company.
+Chef Joseph “J.J.”
+Johnson is in good company.
 As one of Forbes magazine’s “30 Under 30” honorees, he joins such luminaries as actress Olivia Wilde, singer Bruno Mars, basketball star Kevin Durant, and CNBC anchor Kelly Evans.
 It’s a fantastic achievement for this up-and-coming chef, who made the Food & Wine category of Forbes’ tally of the brightest stars under the age of 30 in 15 different fields.

 The first indication that he had a passion for food came when he was just seven years old, after seeing a commercial for The Culinary Institute of America.
-“I told my mom I wanted to be a chef,” JJ recalls.
-“She said ‘you should be a doctor or a politician.
+“I told my mom I wanted to be a chef,” J.J. recalls.
+“She said ‘You should be a doctor or a politician.
 Why would you want to be a chef?’”
 But he was hooked after watching his Puerto Rican grandmother serve up butternut squash soup and other ethnic dishes.